Professor Katharine Murphy

 This project aims to illuminate the ongoing critical reassessment of Spanish Modernist authors of the early-twentieth century within a pan-European and international context, through the comparison of Spanish and English authors as literary counterparts across borders.
 Extending her earlier work on Spanish Modernism, Katharine has recently published an article on transnational paradigms and a comparative appoach to the novels of Baroja and Joseph Conrad: https://www.tandfonline.com/eprint/GKKJAWKFSRWPXKNMI4VY/full?target=10.1080/14753820.2020.1726630

-Katharine's previous research takes a comparative approach to the early-twentieth-century Spanish novel, and argues for the inclusion of Spain in mainstream European culture during this period.
+Katharine's previous research takes a comparative approach to the early-twentieth-century Spanish novel, and seeks to reframe the participation of Spain in mainstream European culture during this period.
 Her first monograph Re-reading Pío Baroja and English Literature (2004) drew close comparisons between Baroja and the novels of his contemporaries in England and Ireland, such as Joseph Conrad, Thomas Hardy, James Joyce, Virginia Woolf, E.M.
 Forster, and others, in order to demonstrate the participation of Baroja, alongside other Spanish authors, in the incipient development of European Modernism.
 A major review stated that the book ‘merits the attention of all scholars of Modernism, and not just of the "Peninsular" variety: for its important contribution to the revision - and more importantly renovation - of our critical awareness regarding Pío Baroja'.
 Bulletin of Hispanic Studies, 84.
 3 (2007), 421-24.

 Post-war Spanish Fiction